* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Free radicals are oxygen-containing molecules with an uneven number of electrons.
 The uneven number allows them to easily react with other molecules.
 Free radicals can cause large chain chemical reactions in your body because they react so easily with other molecules.
 These reactions are called oxidation.

 We have 16 types of Purple Eggplant.
-We are just showing four here.
-Click on anyone and it will take you to all sixteen purples.
+We are showing just four here.
+Click on anyone and it will take you to all sixteen of the purple eggplants.

 Do you have a great story about this?
 Share it!